deboralbarros/deboralbarros/README.md

 ### 💻 &nbsp;About Me

-- 🎓 &nbsp; I'm studying Computer Engineering at Centro Unversitário do Norte
+- 🎓 &nbsp; I'm studying Computer Engineering at [Centro Unversitário do Norte](https://www.uninorte.com.br/)
-- 🎓 &nbsp; I'm studying Web Development at Kenzie Academy Brasil
+- 🎓 &nbsp; I'm a Full Stack Developer, with skills in ReactJs, React Native, Typescript, Django and a bit of NodeJs
+- 👩‍💻 &nbsp; I work as a Mobile Developer at [Esparta Tecnologia e Inovação](https://esparta.io/), using React Native
 - I'm 20 years old
 - I'm from Tabatinga - Amazonas, living in Manaus - Amazonas